KLSEHB/SQLPsdem/README.md

     Once the download is complete, locate the downloaded setup file (usually in your Downloads folder) and double-click on it to run the installer.

    #### 2.2 Saving Intermediate Requests
+   Manually：

-   Manually：Run Fiddler and log in to DVWA.
+   Run Fiddler and log in to DVWA.
 Navigate to any page, fill in the input fields, and submit the request.
 Then, in the Fiddler interface, locate the intercepted requests on the left side.
 Click on the desired request, then click on "Inspectors" on the right side.
 Finally, click on the "Raw" button at the bottom to view the detailed request body.
 Copy the request body and save it in a txt file (example save path: C:\Users\liujia\Desktop\request.txt).

    ![image](https://github.com/KLSEHB/SQLPsdem/assets/142284636/e923942a-8ca4-443b-9b59-283441ecd978)

  Automatically（Complex configuration）：

  Requirements：  Fidder+ Selenium + Webdriver + demp.py

  (1) By default, Fiddler can only listen to HTTP requests.
 To capture HTTPS request packets, you need to make some settings.
 The setting path is: Tools->Options->HTTPS.

    ![image](https://github.com/KLSEHB/SQLPsdem/assets/142284636/2ce88026-9103-4857-b2b8-f3511fe9aed6)
    ![image](https://github.com/KLSEHB/SQLPsdem/assets/142284636/165f2bc2-b536-4699-bacf-b03906509d28)
    ![image](https://github.com/KLSEHB/SQLPsdem/assets/142284636/e8aef8d2-f7cf-4599-adec-6c83ce971c5d)